zhihou7/HOI-CL/README.md

     python tools/Train_VCL_ResNet_VCOCO.py --model VCL_union_multi_ml1_l05_t3_rew_aug5_3_new_VCOCO_test --num_iteration 400000
     ```

+### Rules in model name
-    Here, we design to add the strategies according to model name.
+Here, we design to add the strategies according to model name for convenience.

-    For example, in *VCL_union_multi_zs3_def1_l2_ml5_rew51_aug5_3_x5new_res101*,
+We take the name "VCL_union_multi_zs3_def1_l2_ml5_rew51_aug5_3_x5new_res101" as example,

+- "union" means union box for the verb features. "_humans_" is for human box for verb features.
+- "multi" has no meaning.
+It is to avoid running the model by Train_iCAN_ResNet_HICO.
-    *zs3* means the type of zero-shot, *ml5* is the hyper-parameter for composite branch,
+- "zs3" means the type of zero-shot, "zs3" is rare-first selection. "zs4" is nonrare-first selection.
+- "def1" is our composition strategy. "def1" is our strategy in the paper and is easily implemented.
+- "l2" is the hyper-parameter for verb-object branch.
+It is 2.
+- "ml5" is the hyper-parameter for composite branch.
+See other choice for the two hyper-parameters.
-    *rew* means we use the re-weighting strategy.
+- "rew" means we use the re-weighting strategy.
 If you do not use re-weighting, you can remove this in the model name.
+   **It is better evaluate the method without re-weighting because the weights should be changed when generating large examples.**
+   We just reduce value of weights and we think there might be weights for the composition branch ("rew2").
+Baseline just uses "rew"
+   "rew51" means we simply set the maximum value for unseen categories.
+See more analysis and experiments in our code.
+   We also analyze the weights in our main paper based on the baseline model.
+   **Current weights in the composition branch is simple, We think better weights can further improve the performance.**
-    *aug5_3_x5new* means we set multiple interactions in each batch
+- "aug5" means we set multiple interactions in each batch.
+See supplement materials for the effect on the performance. "aug5" means 5 HOIs in each batch.
+- "x5new" means we also use a small number of negative samples for verb-object branch.
+   in iCAN, positive samples are for H-O branch while negative and positive samples for S-P branch.
+A small trick.
+This could improve about 0.2.
+   This is a bit similar to some findings in No-Frills Human-Object Interaction Detection.
-    and the negative and positive samples partition for spatial-human and verb-object branch. *res101* is the backbone while default is res50
+- "res101" is the backbone while default is res50.
-    model *VCL_union_multi_base_zs3_def1_l2_ml5_rew51_aug5_3_x5new_res101* is our baseline for the corresponding model
+- "base" is the model without composition branch. **model "VCL_union_multi_base_zs3_def1_l2_ml5_rew51_aug5_3_x5new_res101" is our baseline for the corresponding model**
+- "VCL_V_".
+If the model name starts with "VCL_V", the code will only use verb-object branch. **We think this is helpful to further explore compose HOIs.**

+The model name contains all ablation study in our main paper and supplementary materials.

 ## Testing
 1. Test an VCL on V-COCO